Key Takeaway

 Do I need blood work while taking Mounjaro and metformin?

 Yes.
-Regular monitoring of HbA1c, fasting glucose, kidney function, and a comprehensive metabolic panel is standard practice when taking these medications.
-Metformin specifically requires periodic kidney function checks, as it is not recommended for patients with severe renal impairment.
+Regular monitoring of HbA1c, fasting glucose, kidney function, and a thorough metabolic panel is standard practice when taking these medications.
+Metformin specifically requires periodic kidney function checks, as it isn't recommended for patients with severe renal impairment.